nmshd/documentation/_docs_integrate/create-attributes-for-yourself.md

 }
 ```

-Assuming that the input values ​​for the properties `value.day`, `value.month` and `value.year` meet the [validation criteria]({% link _docs_integrate/attribute-values.md %}#birthdate), which means, for example, that the input value for `value.month` is an integer between 1 and 12, the IdentityAttribute is saved as a RepositoryAttribute.
+Assuming that the input values ​​for the properties `value.day`, `value.month` and `value.year` meet the [validation criteria]({% link _docs_integrate/attribute-values.md %}#birthdate), which means, for example, that the input value for `value.month` is an integer between 1 and 12, the IdentityAttribute is saved as an OwnIdentityAttribute.
 The properties `value.day`, `value.month` and `value.year` can each be understood as an additional simple IdentityAttribute of type [BirthDay]({% link _docs_integrate/attribute-values.md %}#birthday), [BirthMonth]({% link _docs_integrate/attribute-values.md %}#birthmonth) and [BirthYear]({% link _docs_integrate/attribute-values.md %}#birthyear), respectively.
-For this reason, another RepositoryAttribute is created internally for each of these properties before a success response is sent.
+For this reason, another OwnIdentityAttribute is created internally for each of these properties before a success response is sent.
-So for the RepositoryAttribute, which belongs to the complex IdentityAttribute of type BirthDate, a total of three children are created.
+So for the OwnIdentityAttribute, which belongs to the complex IdentityAttribute of type BirthDate, a total of three children are created.

 ### What's next?

 When you have successfully created an IdentityAttribute for your own Connector, you will receive a success response.
-From the result, you can get the `id` of the corresponding RepositoryAttribute belonging to the IdentityAttribute.
+From the result, you can get the `id` of the corresponding OwnIdentityAttribute belonging to the IdentityAttribute.
 You will need this `id`, for example, if you want to share the underlying IdentityAttribute with other Identities later, as in the [Share Attributes with peer]({% link _docs_integrate/share-attributes-with-peer.md %}) scenario.

 ## Create a RelationshipAttribute